andrewchambers/hermes/doc/quick-start/quick-start.md

 ```

 How to define such package abstractions is beyond the scope of the quickstart, but just remember, you don't need to be a janet programmer to write
-packages, if someone else has defined suitable functions for you to use.
+packages if someone else has defined suitable functions for you to use.

 ## Multi user install